magomimmo/modern-cljs/doc/tutorial-14.md

 > Start to develop the front-end by ignoring the JavaScript existance
 > for a while.

-Don't forget that we have the same language on both sides.
+But we're in a good position to cover the missing step, because we have the same language on both sides.
 It should not be a PITA to go from one side to the other and viceversa.
 Just be prepared to pay a little attention anytime you cross the border in both directions.

 And remember, you can even move the border, if this is usuful for any reason.
 By moving the border I mean that you could habilitate pieces